Configuration

 | Championship | Driver and constructor standings, points progression, championship predictions* |

-| Session | Session status, track status, safety car, weather, timing sensors, formation start, overtake mode, straight mode |
+| Session | Session status, track status, safety car, weather, timing sensors, starting grid, formation start*, overtake mode, straight mode |

-| Drivers | Driver list, tyres, tyre statistics, driver positions, team radio |
+| Drivers | Driver list, tyres, tyre statistics, driver positions, pit stops* |

 | Officials | Race control messages, FIA documents, track limits, investigations |

-| System | Live delay, calibration controls, replay controls, live timing connectivity |
+| System | Live delay, calibration controls, replay controls, live timing connectivity, F1TV token status and controls |

 Each device exposes its own set of device automation triggers, making it straightforward to build automations directly from the UI without writing YAML.